Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 🔍 Analysis:

 * **Squash merge**:
   * Combines all commits from the feature branch into **a single commit** when merging.
   * Significantly **reduces the number of commits** in the target branch.
   * Keeps history **clean and compact**.

 This directly meets the requirement to **reduce the history volume in the master branch**.

----

 ✅ Final Answer:

 **A. Yes**

-### Question #30
+### Question #23

-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.

 Your company uses Azure DevOps to manage the build and release processes for applications.

 You use a Git repository for applications source control.

-You need to implement a pull request strategy that reduces the history volume in the master branch.
+**You need to implement a pull request strategy that reduces the history volume in the master branch.**

-Solution: You implement a pull request strategy that uses an explicit merge.
+**Solution: You implement a pull request strategy that uses an explicit merge.**

 Does this meet the goal?